akshatjaipuria/Mask-and-Depth-Prediction/data/README.md

 > fg_bg_depth
 ![bg](Samples/fg_bg_depth.jpg)

 ## Link to the dataset
 The data has been divided into three parts and stored in zip format.
-Zip files are easy to extract and move, since they as considered as single file (rather than multiple images in this case).
+Zip files are easy to extract, move or download, since they are considered as a single file (rather than multiple images in this case).

 | Content | Size (Approx) | No. of Images | Link |
 | :-----: | :--: | :-----------: | :--: |